ms32035/firefly-iii-client/docs/AccountsApi.md

 # Create an instance of the API class
 api_instance = firefly_iii_client.AccountsApi(firefly_iii_client.ApiClient(configuration))
 id = 1 # int | The ID of the account.
-date = 'date_example' # str | A date formatted YYYY-MM-DD.
+date = '2013-10-20' # date | A date formatted YYYY-MM-DD.
 When added to the request, Firefly III will show the account's balance on that day.  (optional)

 try:
     # Get single account.